emberjs/rfcs/text/0322-deprecate-copy-copyable.md

 A quick search of the top-scoring add-on packages revealed that most, but by no means all, of the uses of `copy()` in the modules were for shallow copies that can be accomplished using Object.assign, so a lot of the code affected by this deprecation can rely on a simple substitution.

-Very few packages used `Copyable` - only 9 across the whole set - and most used the feature for only one class.   `ember-data-copyable` is probably most wedded to the mechanism: it delivers a tasking mixin for `Copyable`.  `ember-data-model-fragments` has pretty open-ended properties.
+Very few packages used `Copyable` - only 9 across the whole set - and most used the feature for only one class.   `ember-data-copyable` is probably most wedded to the mechanism: it delivers a  `Copyable`-based mixin for asynchronous copying.  `ember-data-model-fragments` has pretty open-ended properties.
 These add-ons would be likely to use the proposed add-on moving forward.   `ember-restless`, and `ember-calendar` appear more bounded.
 Any deep copy mechanism for POJOs may meet their needs.

 ### Add-on